AlysiaWong/MiniTwitter/README.md

 # MiniTwitter
-A program to simulate a mini twitter using GUIs.
+A desktop program to simulate a mini twitter using a graphical user interface (GUI).
 Incorporates singleton, composite, observer, and visitor patterns.
-Programed in Java and JavaFX.
+Programmed in Java and JavaFX.